 The visa number, also called a visa foil number, is a red number that is generally printed on the bottom right side of newer visa documents.
-In most cases, the visa number contains eight numeric characters.
-In some cases, a U.S. visa number contains one letter followed by seven numeric characters.
+In most cases, the U.S. visa number contains eight numeric characters.
+In some cases, the number contains one letter followed by seven numeric characters.

 Most travelers need a visa and passport to the United States.
 Customs and Border Protection officers at the port of entry will collect your visa number to verify your authorization to enter.